tmharrington/BioStatisticalAnalysis/IndoorPollution.md

 <!-- -->

--   Regions with the lowest deviation from the mean were Europe & Central Asia as well as North America (despite lacking a standard deviation, it is only made up of 3 countries and likely deviated minimally
+-   Regions with the lowest deviation from the mean were Europe & Central Asia as well as North America (despite lacking a stawithon, it is only made up of 3 countries and likely deviated minimally
 :::